shsagir/play-area-sync/docs/app-pro.md

 naviTitle:     "Professional Stack"
 title:         "About the Professional Stack"
 reviewed:      2016-10-15
-lead:          'With each App you create, you can choose between two technology <a href="/stacks">stacks</a>.
+lead:          'With each App you create, you can choose between two technology stacks.
 This article helps you to understand the Professional Stack.'
 group:         platform
 stack:         pro